bongiorno group women in medicine grant

 • record a short video outlining the impact of their grant activity

 The recipient will receive a trophy recognising their achievement.
-Recipients may also be invited by the Bongiorno Group and RACS to speak at an event or participate in networking opportunities within their home state.
+Recipients may also be invited by the Bongiorno Group to speak at an event or participate in networking opportunities within their home state.

 Repayment of funds will be required if: